-- We promote Acetadote, and plan to promote Caldolor, through our dedicated hospital sales team consisting of 26 representatives and district managers.
-This team currently covers approximately 1,768, or 32%, of all U.S. hospitals.
-We expect to significantly increase this sales force in order to fully capitalize on the market potential of Acetadote and Caldolor. - Ø We promote Kristalose through a dedicated contract field sales force of 36 sales representatives and district managers.
-These representatives are now covering approximately 8,000 target physicians who are prescribers of Kristalose, and who are responsible for approximately 71% of total retail Kristalose prescriptions nationally.
+- Ø We promote Acetadote, and plan to promote Amelior, through our dedicated hospital sales team consisting of 22 representatives and district managers.
+This team currently covers approximately 1,680, or 30%, of all U.S. hospitals.
+We expect to significantly increase this sales force in order to fully capitalize on the market potential of Acetadote and Amelior. - Ø We promote Kristalose through a dedicated contract field sales force which we recently expanded to 42 sales representatives and district managers.
+These representatives are now covering approximately 7,600 gastroenterologists and other high prescribers of laxatives who are responsible for approximately 80% of Kristalose prescriptions nationally.
 By investing in our marketing program and significantly expanding this sales force, we believe that we will be able to increase market share for Kristalose.